brariden/melpa-gpl-snapshot/melpa/packages/move-text-readme.txt

 Acknowledgements:

- Feature extracted from basid-edit-toolkit.el - by Andy Stewart.
-(LazyCat)
+ Feature extracted from basic-edit-toolkit.el - by Andy Stewart (LazyCat)